 What Causes Composite Decking to Fade?

-- Inappropriate cleaning solution: Composite decking like Trex is made from a combination of materials that react best to specific cleaning products.
+Composite decking like Trex is made from a combination of materials that react best to specific cleaning products.
 Chlorine bleach, wire brushes and too much pressure washing are surefire ways to fade composite decking.

 How to Keep Your Deck Clean

-Take the following steps to keep your deck pristine:
+Steps to keep your deck pristine

-- Prepare the surface by removing all furniture and giving yourself a clear space to work with.
+- Prepare the floor surface by removing all furniture and giving yourself a clear space to work with.
 Remove larger items of debris by hand or with a broom, then use a water hose to spray down the surface of the decking.

 - Combine half a cup of apple cider or white wine vinegar with a gallon of water and a cup of baking soda — this is the cleaning solution recommended by Trex for its decking boards.
-Spray down the deck, being careful to cover the entire area with the solution.
+Spray down the deck, being careful to cover the entire deck area with the solution.
 Use a soft bristle brush and minimal elbow grease or a pressure washer at no higher than 3100 PSI.

 Removing Stains From a Composite Deck

-Composite decks can get stained if they aren’t kept clean and tidy.
+Outdoor living spaces can get stained if they aren’t kept clean and tidy.
 Below are tips to help you remove stains from your composite deck.

-Cleaning decking with hard water can lead to mineral deposits on the surface that may look like fading.
-If you can’t avoid using hard water, you’ll need to manually dry the deck surface once you finish cleaning it or use water softening tablets for the water you clean it with.
+Cleaning Trex composite decking with hard water can lead to mineral deposits on the surface that may look like fading.
+If you can’t avoid using hard water, you’ll need to manually dry the composite deck surface once you finish cleaning it or use water softening tablets for the water you clean it with.

-Rubber mats are great for health and safety, but they can contain chemicals that cause discoloration of your deck.
+Rubber mats are great for health and safety, but they can contain chemicals that cause discoloration of your composite deck.
 If you notice this happening, clean the deck thoroughly, discard the rubber mat and find one made from a different material.

 Snow and Ice

 Ice and snow themselves shouldn’t stain your Trex deck, but you need to be extra careful about how you remove them.
 Always use a plastic shovel and avoid using anything other than calcium chloride or rock salt to dissolve ice.
-Metal shovels and abrasive chemicals can damage the soft surface of your deck and diminish its aesthetic appeal.
+Metal shovels and abrasive chemicals can damage the soft surface of your composite deck and diminish its aesthetic appeal.

 Trex Composite Decking Is Built to Last